Sagar3Veerala/NEWS-TEXT-CLASSIFICATION-USING-TREEBASED-MODEL/README.md

 *   `news_classification.py`: The main Python script that contains the code for data loading, preprocessing, model building, training, evaluation, and visualization.
 Rename this to whatever you named your script.
 *   `Dataset/`:  Directory containing the AG NEWS `train.csv` dataset.
 (You will need to create this directory and download the dataset.)
-*   `requirements.txt`: File listing the Python packages required to run the script.

 ## Dependencies